IOxCyber/CyberEssentials/Security-Tools/Burp_Suite/PortSwigger-WebSecAcad/Web_Vuln-Insights/Cross-site request forgery (CSRF)/Concepts-CSRF.md

-# Client Side Request Forgery:
+# Cross Side Request Forgery:
 - Web security vulnerability that allows an attacker to induce users to perform actions that they do not intend to perform.
 - Impact: `attacker might be able to gain full control over the user's account.`